Lhhuan/BMSC/README.md

 Overview
 ===
-Code for “An integrated multi-omics epigenomic atlas of human BMSCs uncovers distinct regulatory architectures governing development and senescence”
+Code for “An integrated multi-omics epigenomic atlas of human BMSCs uncovers distinct regulatory architectures governing development and senescence”.

 Abstract
 ===